 In my experience, diets are ineffective.
 They lead to short-term results, but as soon as you start eating junk food again, you gain the weight back.

 You lose a lot of weight on a diet end up gaining it back whenever you stop the diet.
 The thing that I find that can give you actual long-term results is to adopt a lifestyle change.

 The most important thing you can do to ensure optimal health is to eat real food.

 Meat, fish, eggs, vegetables, fruits, nuts are all great examples of REAL food.

 You know what crap food is:

-If it has an ingredient list longer than your hand, it’s probably not good for you.
-It started out as real food and then went through fourteen steps to get to the point where you’re about to eat it, it’s probably not as good for you as it was at step one.
+If it has an ingredient list longer than your hand, it’s probably not right for you.
+It started as real food and then went through fourteen steps to get to the point where you’re about to eat it, it’s probably not as good for you as it was at level one.